triton-inference-server/server/docs/model_configuration.rst

 file specified as :doc:`ModelConfig <protobuf_api/model_config.proto>`
 protobuf.
-In some cases, discussed in :ref:`section-generated-model-configuration`, the model configuration can be generated automatically by TRTIS and so does not need to be provided explicitly.
+In some cases, discussed in :ref:`section-generated-model-configuration`, the model configuration can be generated automatically by the inference server and so does not need to be provided explicitly.

 A minimal model configuration must specify :cpp:var:`name
 <nvidia::inferenceserver::ModelConfig::name>`, :cpp:var:`platform